CodeCreatePlay360/PandaEditor/README.md

 	           pass
 	```

-	However, even in the case where you are manually setting the event hook callback, make sure to invoke the "on_any_event" base method first, this is necessary to handle events from PandaEditor side.
+	However, even in the case where you are manually setting the event hook callback, make sure to invoke the _on_any_event_ base method first, this is necessary to handle editor side events.

 - ### Creating new events
-	Creating new events is a simple two step process which involving, creating an event handler callback and registering it with the event manager object.
-The following code sample, registers an event "HandleMouseClick" and binds it to callback "on_mouse_click".
+	Creating new events is a simple two step process which involving, creating an event handler method and registering it with the event manager object.
+The following code sample, registers an event _HandleMouseClick_ and binds it to callback _on_mouse_click_.

 	```
 	class DemonApp(Demon):
 	    def __init__(self, *args, **kwargs):
 	        Demon.__init__(self, *args, **kwargs)

-	        self.event_manager.register("EventName", callback)
+	        self.event_manager.register("HandleMouseClick", callback)

-	    def event_handler(self, *args):
+	    def on_mouse_click(self, *args):
 	        pass
 	```

-	Once an event has been registered, it can be triggered by invoking "trigger" method of event_manager object, "trigger" function can also take an optional list of args and kwargs.
+	Once an event has been registered, it can be triggered by invoking _trigger_ method of event_manager object, _trigger_ function can also take an optional list of arguments and keyword arguments.

 	```
 	self.event_manager.trigger("EventName")